 When it comes to success, culture is both critical and ethereal.
 I’ve seen definitions range from having a clear mission statement framed in the boardroom to allowing employees to bring their dogs to work.
 That’s clearly inadequate.
 Culture is the collection of social behavior and norms that ultimately motivate employees to act.
 I define culture with two simple dimensions.
 Is the culture positive or negative; is it strong or weak.
 High-performers gravitate to strong-positive cultures where they believe they can thrive.
 Do individuals look forward to coming to work?
 Do they treat each other with respect?
 Do they want to win as a team?
 Zappos is an excellent example of a strong-positive culture that attracts top talent.
 On the other end of the spectrum is Radio Shack, a bankrupt company that continues to downsize and where employees are at best ambivalent about their future.

 Now that you’ve defined your culture, you can instill it in the most important asset in your company – your managers.
 Throughout this paper I use the word “manager” in the most general business sense.
 A manager is simply a person in charge of the activities, tactics, and development of a team.
 A manager can reside at any level in the organization.
 I also use some descriptive words interchangeably, including “best manager”, “top-performer”, and “high-performer”.
-To us, these mean something specific – those that rank in the top quartile (25%) of the normal performance curve (see sidebar, next page).
+To me, these mean something specific – those that rank in the top quartile (25%) of the normal performance curve.
 We refer to these individuals as Strong Leaders and certify them along behavioral and practitioner lines.

 With the right culture and people, you can now empower them.
 NOTE: Don’t waste your time hiring great managers if you won’t empower them.
 Many executives make the mistake of bringing on top talent and then micromanaging them right out the door.
 Remember, they have options.
 Bring on the best, set expectations, put a few guardrails in place, and get out of their way.
 Make midcourse corrections as needed, but ensure they have the resources they need to succeed and that’s a good start.
 One final item: I have seen companies that empower their people only to crush their souls with stifling bureaucracy, including overly complex processes and redundant authorizations.
 I’m a proponent of SOPs, but don’t enslave your employees and hinder their creativity.